-Note that setting the priority to 100% just means that OSS distribution does not count in the weighting, but the stripe assignment is still done via weighting.
+Setting the priority to 100% just means that OSS distribution does not count in the weighting, but the stripe assignment is still done via weighting.
 If OST2 has twice as much free space as OST1, it will be twice as likely to be used, but it is NOT guaranteed to be used.